My ode to the magic and mystery of cats-

 The use of some of the hydrosols when diluted is a safer option for cats and other smaller mammals.
 Some hydrosols-hydrolats (the aromatic-water from the steam distillation process of plant material such as flowers and leaves) can be a gentler and safer alternative for animals, and for cats, if used in diluted form (based on specific hydrosol components).
 Exposure to some of the aromatic herbal plants such as lavender (Lavandula angustifolia) can be quite soothing to some animals and for others, it may induce a bit of excited energy.
 Again, everyone, including our animal friends are unique individuals and lavender is not loved by all.
 Always use under the guidance of a professional aromatherapist with additional education in animal aromatherapy.

 Note: Please note we are exploring this particular subject in hopes to bring additional clarity in regards to the use of some aromatics with cats.
 There is new thought that cats (or perhaps not all cats) may not have the difficulty in breaking down certain components within essential oils (as they do with other ingredients found in some medications and botanicals, in particular, salicylates (found in aspirin as well as essential oils of birch and wintergreen) that was originally stated in veterinarian medicine.
 There is one veterinarian, Melissa Shelton, DVM who has been working with aromatherapy with cats and compiling her research (and blood tests) with positive results.
+There are other veterinarians who also use aromatherapy with cats and birds with successful outcomes, including Janet Roark, DVM.
 We look forward when this information will be published.
+It is important to be open-minded to new data, research, as well as personal and professional experience, including student case studies and how we can learn more from all this information to help our animal friends.

 More information to come in the future as we explore and expand on this delicate subject.
 There are also other professionals trained in aromatics for animals and they too have had a positive experience when working safely with cats, these include Caroline Ingraham, Nayana Morag, and Kristen L. Bell (all three have authored books on the topic, each with similar and different views).
 As with any book or articles on certain topics, it is up to the reader to explore what works for them and to also do their own research and ultimately take educational courses and or consult with an aromatherapist trained in animal aromatherapy.